wiecklabs/ruby-style-guide/README.md

 > -- Jerry Coffin (on indentation)

 * Use `UTF-8` as the source file encoding.
+* Always add the file-encoding directive to the top of each ruby file in your project: `# encoding: UTF-8`
 * Use two **spaces** per indentation level.
 No hard tabs.

     ```Ruby